Nuvei/nuvei-plugin-woocommerce/README.md

 ## Importanat note
 If you have installed plugin version before v1.3.0, and this is your first upgrade, after the upgrade, deactivate and activate plugin again, so new logs directory be created!

+If you are used our plugin before v3.2.0, please change plugin setting "Status Authorized" in "Advanced Settings" tab to "On-hold"!

 ## Automatic installation
 To do an automatic install, log in to your WordPress dashboard, navigate to the Plugins menu and click Add New.
 Upload the provided archive and install it.
 As a final step you should activate the plugin.